plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/workflow_08.04.2025/status_update_20250805.md

 ## Overall Summary

-The core components of the CyberDeltaEngine (DuskNetAI) are largely implemented, as reflected in `implementation_status.md`.
+The core components of the CyberDeltaEngine (CyberDeltaEngine) are largely implemented, as reflected in `implementation_status.md`.
 Recent efforts have focused on testing, refinement, and resolving integration issues.
 The critical position sizing integration between the `FundingRateArbitrageStrategy` and the `RiskManager` has been successfully tested and verified.
 However, running the full unit test suite revealed issues in other specific test files, indicating areas needing further attention before full system stability can be assured.

 ## Recent Accomplishments (Last Session)